sanity-io/embeddings-index-ui/README.md

 Sanity Studio v3 plugins that interact with the `/embeddings-index` HTTP API.

-The Embeddings Index API enables creating named embeddings vector indexes.
+The Embeddings Index API enables the creation, management, and search of named embeddings vector indexes.

 An embeddings index contains embeddings for all Sanity documents matching a configured [GROQ filter](https://www.sanity.io/docs/how-queries-work) in a dataset.
 A [GROQ projection](https://www.sanity.io/docs/query-cheat-sheet) is applied to matching documents before vectorization.